Symphonic Encounters

 - Pay in full with a credit card: Click on your preferred date and time above to create an order.
 Orders placed online may be reassigned to ensure that groups are seated together.

 - To pay a deposit, or to pay via cheque or cash.
-Please contact Charlie Bailey at charlie.bailey@vancouversymphony.ca
+Please contact Customer Service at education@vancouversymphony.ca

 A non-refundable deposit of 10% is required to secure space at your preferred concert.
 The full balance is due no later than three weeks in advance of the performance